microsoft/coe-starter-kit/coe-cli/docs/alm/before-you-start.md

 ### Azure DevOps

-The following must be installed before the CoE CLI AA4AM install can begin
+The following must be installed before the CoE CLI ALM install can begin

 Component | Description
 --------- | ----------
 Organization | Review [Add Organization Users](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/add-organization-users?view=azure-devops) to create Azure DevOps organization and add users
 Project | An Azure DevOps project to integrate with.
 This guide uses the name **alm-sandbox** as the project name

-The following will be setup or used as part of the install and follow on [coe aa4am branch](../help/aa4am/branch.md)
+The following will be setup or used as part of the install and follow on [coe alm branch](../help/alm/branch.md)

 Component | Description
 --------- | ----------